-2.0 Monitoring: The subrecipient must comply with FDLE's grant monitoring guidelines, protocols, and procedures, and cooperate with FDLE and DOJ (the federal awarding agency) on all grant monitoring requests, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
-The subrecipient must provide FDLE and/or the federal awarding agency all documentation necessary to complete monitoring of the subgrant.
-Further, the subrecipient must abide by reasonable deadlines set by FDLE for providing requested documents.
-Failure to cooperate with FDLE grant monitoring activities may result in sanctions affecting the subrecipient's award, including, but not limited to: withholding and/or other restrictions on the subrecipient's access to funds, referral to the Office of the Inspector General for audit review, designation of the subrecipient as an FDLE high risk subrecipient or termination of an award(s).

-3.0 Property Management: The subrecipient shall establish and administer a system to protect, preserve, use, maintain and dispose of any property furnished to it by the Department or purchased pursuant to this agreement according to federal property management standards set forth in the DOJ Grants Financial Guide, and 28 C.F.R. § 66.
+- 2.0 Monitoring: The recipient agrees to comply with FDLE's grant monitoring guidelines, protocols, and procedures; and to cooperate with FDLE on all grant monitoring requests, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
+The recipient agrees to provide FDLE all documentation necessary to complete monitoring of the award.
+Further, the recipient agrees to abide by reasonable deadlines set by FDLE for providing requested documents.
+Failure to cooperate with grant monitoring activities may result in sanctions affecting the recipient's award, including, but not limited to: withholding and/or other restrictions on the recipient's access to funds, referral to the Office of the Inspector General for audit review, designation of the recipient as a FDLE High Risk grantee, or termination of award(s). - 3.0 Property Management: The subrecipient shall establish and administer a system to protect, preserve, use, maintain and dispose of any property furnished to it by the Department or purchased pursuant to this agreement according to federal property management standards set forth in the DOJ Grants Financial Guide, and 28 C.F.R. § 66.
 This obligation continues as long as the subrecipient retains the property, notwithstanding expiration of this agreement.

-Property Use: Subrecipients must use equipment acquired under a federal award for the authorized purposes of the project during the period of performance, or until the property is no longer needed.
-Subrecipients must use, manage and dispose of equipment acquired with under a federal award in accordance with 274, F.S.
-Tangible Property and 200.313, F.S., Equipment.
+Property Use: The subrecipient must use equipment acquired under a Federal award for the authorized purposes of the project during the period of performance, or until the property is no longer needed.
+Subrecipients must use, manage and dispose of equipment acquired under a Federal award in accordance with ss.
+274, F.S.
+Tangible Property and 2 C.F.R.
+200.313, Equipment.

-4.0 Subaward Closeout: A financial closeout audit shall be submitted to the Department within forty-five (45) days of the end date of the performance period.
+4.0 Subaward Closeout: A Financial Closeout Audit shall be submitted to the Department within forty-five (45) days of the end date of the performance period.